as4529/pypoint/README.md

 # PyPoint

-Fast Probabilistic Programming for Point Processes
+Fast Probabilistic Programming for Point Processes using Edward and Tensorflow

 # Motivation